Ripley Under Ground: Plot summary

-Six years after the events of The Talented Mr. Ripley, Tom Ripley is now in his early thirties and living a comfortable life in France with his wife, heiress Héloïse Plisson.
-The lifestyle at his estate, Belle Ombre, is supported by Dickie Greenleaf's fortune, occasional fence work with an American named Reeves Minot, and Derwatt Ltd. — an art forgery scheme that Ripley helped set up years before as a silent partner.
+Six years after the events of The Talented Mr. Ripley, Tom Ripley is now in his early thirties and living a comfortable life in France (near Fontainebleau) with his wife, heiress Héloïse Plisson.
+The lifestyle at his estate, Belle Ombre, is supported by Dickie Greenleaf's fortune, occasional fence work with an American named Reeves Minot, and Derwatt Ltd.— an art forgery scheme that Ripley helped set up years before as a silent partner.

-Years prior, after the painter Philip Derwatt disappeared and committed suicide in Greece, his friends — photographer Jeff Constant and freelance journalist Ed Banbury — began to publicize his work and sold a number of authentic paintings.
+Years prior, after the painter Philip Derwatt disappeared and committed suicide in Greece, his friends—photographer Jeff Constant and freelance journalist Ed Banbury—began to publicize his work and sold a number of authentic paintings.
 Thanks to their efforts, Derwatt became more famous and his paintings more valuable.
 When the original Derwatts began to run out, Ripley went into business with them and persuaded Bernard Tufts, another painter, to produce forged Derwatts.
 The money is rolling in, but Tufts, who had idolized Derwatt, is plagued by guilt for his role in the scheme.

 Derwatt Ltd. is threatened by a disgruntled American collector, Thomas Murchison, who surmises that one of his Derwatts is a forgery.
 Worried that the lid is about to be blown on the whole scheme, Ripley decides to go to London and impersonate Derwatt, meet with Murchison and convince him that the paintings are genuine.
 Ripley is unsuccessful, however, particularly as Tufts meets with Murchison and tells him not to buy any more Derwatts.
-Ripley, as himself, invites Murchison to Belle Ombre to inspect his own Derwatt painting (also a fake) to try to dissuade him from taking the case to a Tate Gallery curator and the police.
+Ripley, as himself, invites Murchison to Belle Ombre to inspect his own two Derwatt paintings—one genuine, one a fake—to try to dissuade him from taking the case to a Tate Gallery curator and the police.